Research Mode (Cafes)

 Hover the badge to see the full publication month and year.

-• Source tier — academic journal / government source scores higher than social post
+• Source tier — academic journal / government source scores higher than a social post

-• Date presence — a publication date is a positive signal
+• Author / date presence — a named author and a publication date are positive signals

-• Domain reputation — known reputable domains (e.g. .gov, .edu, established publishers) score higher; known low-reputation domains score lower
+• Domain reputation — known reputable domains (.gov, .edu, established publishers, doi.org, arxiv.org, PubMed) score higher

-• Metadata completeness — richer enrichment scores better
+• Metadata completeness — richer enrichment reads as more documented

-Use "credibility" as a quick first-pass signal; always read the source before citing it.
+Use the source-detail badge as a quick first-pass signal; always read the source (and Verify important claims) before citing it.

-Sources Column — Finding, Organising, and Trusting Your Sources
+Sources Rail — Finding, Organising, Trusting, and Scoping Your Sources

-A control at the top of the Sources column lets you group sources three ways:
+The Group control at the top of the rail groups sources five ways:

-• Type (default) — collapsible sections by source type (Web, Academic, YouTube, Reddit, …)
+• Type — by source type (Web, Academic, YouTube, Reddit, …) — the default when no sub-questions exist

 • Used — splits sources into "Used in reports or Tray" vs "Unused" so you can quickly see what contributed to your output

-• Credibility — groups by High / Medium / Low / Unknown tier
+• Detail — groups by Well-documented / Some research / Limited research / No details

 Filter and Search Box